2019 WorldSSP Thailand - Chang International Circuit

 Cluzel now leads the championship standings with 45 points, while Krummenacher drops to second but with the same number of points as the GMT94 Yamaha rider.
 Caricasulo lies third with 32 points.

-Loris Cresson made it two top ten finish is as many races, as he brought his Kallio Yamaha YZF-R6 home in ninth, two places ahead of GMT94 Yamaha’s Corentin Perolari, who recovered impressively from an opening lap crash to pick up championship points in 11th place.
+Loris Cresson made it two top ten finishes in as many races, as he brought his Kallio Yamaha YZF-R6 home in ninth, two places ahead of GMT94 Yamaha’s Corentin Perolari, who recovered impressively from an opening lap crash to pick up championship points in 11th place.

 Thomas Gradinger endured a frustratingly short race in Thailand today.
 The Kallio Yamaha rider was forced to retire from the battle for the lead just six laps into the race, after experiencing a technical problem with the bike.